 Takeaway 1 – Models are a terrible way to predict reality

 One of my problems with economics has been that they rely a lot upon models.
 Now, models look great on paper, but they rarely stand up to scrutiny in the real world.

 I have felt the same way about political ideologies and theories too.
 This was one of the reasons I changed my degree part way through from History and Politics to just History.
 Theories are good on paper, but they struggle in the real world.

 The simple answer is that theories are written in black and white, while the world is many different shades of grey.

 The financial crash of 2008 is a case in point.
-It was a black swan event that very people saw coming.
+It was a black swan event that very few people saw coming.
 If you’ve read The Big Short and seen the film, you’ll know there were a few people who were aware of what was happening, but they were in the minority.

 The standard modes used by policymakers in central banks failed to see the crash coming.
 This seems remarkable, but when you think about it’s not.
-Looking back, it’s easy to see that hey had messed up.
+Looking back, it’s easy to see that they had messed up.